Should You Be Concerned About Heart Palpitations in Menopause?

 Sources cited: Mayo ClinicMayo ClinicCleveland ClinicMedlinePlusOffice on Women’s HealthNational Institute on AgingSleep FoundationCDCNorth American Menopause Society (NAMS)

-For insight only.
+Review alerts only.
 Not medical advice.

 Related reads